 - Name, address, telephone number

 - Major

 - Dates of attendance

 - Classification

-- Degrees and awards received
+- Degrees, honors, and awards received

 - Date of graduation

-- Participation in recognized activities and sports
+- Participation in officially recognized activities and sports

+- Photographs of staged and everyday campus activities

-Students may at any time request that all Directory Information be withheld by completing a Non-disclosure Statement located in the Office of Records.
+Students may at any time request that all Directory Information be withheld by completing a Non-disclosure Statement located in the Office of the Registrar.
 Once non-disclosure is requested, all directory information will be withheld.
-A student can at any time change their status back to allow for disclosure of directory information by submitting an official request in writing to the Office of Records.
-For more information, see the Office of Records or call (936) 633-5211.
+A student can at any time change their status back to allow for disclosure of directory information by submitting an official request in writing to the Office of the Registrar.
+For more information, see the Office of the Registrar or call (936) 633-5211.